 Managing Depression Among Residents

-This tells you the percent of patients who are showing depressive symptoms.
+This tells you the percentage of patients showing symptoms of depression.

 Appropriate Vaccine Usage

-This tells you the percentage of patients that have received the flu and pneumonia vaccines.
+This is the percentage of patients who have received the flu and pneumonia vaccines.
 High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

 In Consulate Healthcare of Williamsburg, 16.48% Percentage of Patients